Hilbert-Kunz multiplicity of quadrics via Ehrhart theory: The Fibonacci polytope and its Ehrhart polynomial

 \section{The Fibonacci polytope and its Ehrhart polynomial}

 We begin by fixing notation.
+We use $[n]$ to denote $\{1, \ldots, n\}$.
 If $P$ is an integer polytope, we use $|P|$ to denote the number of integer points in $P$ and $kP$ for its $k$-dilation.
 It is known that the function $k \mapsto |kP|$ is a polynomial, which is called the Ehrhart polynomial.
 In this work we will need the following two families of polytopes.

 \begin{definition} For $d \geq 1$, define the $d$-dimensional \emph{Fibonacci polytope} as a subset of $[0, 1]^d$ given by inequalities

 and the \emph{extended $d$-dimensional Fibonacci polytope} as a subset of $[-1, 1]^d$ given by inequalities: